-Do not use a pill that has been accidentally broken.
-The medicine from a crushed or broken pill can be dangerous if it gets in your eyes, mouth, or nose, or on your skin.
+Do not take a tablet that has been accidentally broken.
+The medicine from a crushed or broken tablet can be dangerous if it gets in your eyes, mouth, or nose, or on your skin.
 If this occurs, wash your skin with soap and water or rinse your eyes with water.
 Wear rubber gloves while handling a broken tablet or capsule.
 Ask your doctor or pharmacist how to safely dispose of the broken pill.
 A pregnant woman should not handle a broken pill.

 Dasatinib can lower blood cells that help your body fight infections and help your blood to clot.
 Your blood will need to be tested often.
 Your cancer treatments may be delayed based on the results of these tests.